-This post is in partnership with G Adventures – the world’s leading adventure tour company with whom I have been travelling with for over 10 years, and still travel with today.
+Choosing the right group tour is a big decision.
+So is making a decision on solo travel vs. group travel.
+Which is why this post is in partnership with G Adventures – the world’s leading adventure tour company with whom I have been travelling for over 10 years, and still travel with today.

 I’m as adventurous, free-spirited and independent as they come.
 I’ve learnt to embrace change, appreciate my own time and revel in the empowerment that comes from navigating the logistics of travel.
 The best feeling is being forced outside my comfort zone and into a wonderful sense of spontaneity.

 From a young age and with restrictions on budget, I spent a lot of my holidays finding well-priced package deals to European sun destinations.
-When the day came to finally give in to my obsession of seeing Asia, I booked two weeks off work and had my heart set on Vietnam.
-With no one to go with, and no prior knowledge of Asia travel or solo expeditions, I joined a two-week Vietnam tour.
+When the day came to finally give in to my obsession with seeing Asia, I booked two weeks off work and had my heart set on Vietnam.
+With no one to go with and no prior knowledge of Asia travel or solo expeditions, I joined a two-week Vietnam roadtrip tour.
 It was the best decision I ever made.

 A way to mix free time with group camaraderie, I was able to be on the road while breaking in my solo travel boots.
 While everything on a trip is pretty much organised, it is still authentic; a mix of slow travel, local encounters and a dash of comfort here and there.
 Importantly, a tour gives you the chance to learn from others while also having the liberty of free time to test the feeling of independent travel.